Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-As usual, we call $\Ba$ feasible if this set is non-empty.
-Considering the inclusion of chambers induces a map $\eta\colon\ACs \to \redu'$, which gives us a category $\Stein_{\ACs}$.
-Since the map $\ACs\to \redu'$ is surjective, $\Stein_{\ACs}$ is equivalent to $\Stein_{I'}$, but it will be useful to have this category for comparison to the Coulomb case.
+As usual, we call $\Ba$ feasible if this set is non-empty. \begin{definition} Let $\ACs$ be the set of feasible elements of $\Z^d$, identified with chambers as in \eqref{eq:aff-cham}. \end{definition} \notation{$\ACs$}{The set of chambers of the arrangement $\varphimid_i^{\operatorname{mid}}(\xi)=n$ for $n\in \Z$ (\cref{def:ACs}).} Considering the inclusion of chambers induces a map $\ACmap\colon\ACs \to \redsign'$, which gives us a category $\Stein_{\ACs}$.
+Since the map $\ACs\to \redsign'$ is surjective, $\Stein_{\ACs}$ is equivalent to $\Stein_{I'}$ by \cref{lem:variation-equiv}, but it will be useful to have this category for comparison to the Coulomb case.
 As before, we can generate the morphisms of this category with morphisms $\wall(\Ba,\Ba')$ and copies of $\K[W]$ and $\Symt$.
-These act in the polynomial representation by
+These act in the polynomial representation by \newseq